UK's first Eurovision singer Patricia Bredin dies aged 88

 The UK's first Eurovision singer, Patricia Bredin, has died aged 88.

 The Hull-born actress and singer was just 22 years old when she performed at the Eurovision Song Contest in 1957.
-She was picked after being spotted singing at the Savoy hotel in London.

-She also acted in a number of British films, appearing alongside Ian Carmichael and Sid James.
+She was picked after being discovered at the Savoy in London.
+She also acted in a number of films, appearing alongside Ian Carmichael and Sid James.

-Ms Bredin, who had been living in Nova Scotia, Canada, passed away on Monday, her family confirmed.
+Ms Bredin, who married Canadian millionaire Charles MacCulloch and moved to Nova Scotia, passed away on Sunday, her family confirmed.

+Speaking in 2016, she told the BBC: "Singing in the final in Frankfurt, Germany, it was wonderful, because they had about a 60-piece orchestra and it was like being on clouds."

 Her singing career began as a member of the Hull Operatic Society, performing in shows at the City Hall and other venues.